Gabssama/Api-rte-golf/README.md

     "mail":"dupont@gmail.com"
 }"

-You'll receive a success message and a mail with pdf file attaches of your products.
+You'll receive a success message and a mail with pdf file attached of your products.
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.